mbta/dotcom/README.md

 Install Rancher Desktop and then download the [docker-credential-osxkeychain](https://github.com/docker/docker-credential-helpers/releases) binary.
 Add it to your `$PATH`.

-Install docker and docker compose:
+Install Docker and Docker Compose:

 ```
 brew install docker docker-compose